uma-pi1/kge/README.md

 ## Configuration

-libKGE supports training, evaluation and hyper-parameter tuning of KGE models.
+LibKGE supports training, evaluation and hyperparameter tuning of KGE models.
 The settings for each task can be specified with a configuration file in YAML format or on the command line.
 The default values and usage for available settings can be found in [config-default.yaml](kge/config-default.yaml).

 #### Training a model